-An entity seeking to receive QTPS status (Applicant) shall complete and submit a QTPS Application Form (Application) to the ISO (via QTPS@iso-ne.com).
-The Application and submittal instructions can be found in Appendix B - Qualified Transmission Project Sponsor Application Form to this OTPS process.
+An entity seeking to receive QTPS status (Applicant) shall complete and submit a QTPS Application Form5 (Application) to the ISO (via QTPS@iso-ne.com).
+The Application and submittal instructions can be found on the ISO website under Qualified Transmission Project Sponsor Application and Annual Certification6.